Bex Taylor-Klaus: 2015–present: Further success

 Taylor-Klaus gained further success with their starring role of Audrey Jensen, a bi-curious teenager helping friends investigate a serial killer, in the first two seasons of the MTV horror drama series Scream.
 They appeared on the series from 2015 to 2016.

 After gaining prominence from roles in The Killing and Arrow, they went on to play several guest roles in numerous television series, including Glee and iZombie.
 In 2016, they began voicing the starring role of Katie "Pidge" Holt in the Netflix animated series Voltron: Legendary Defender.

 Taylor-Klaus had a starring role as Taylor in the slasher horror film Hell Fest (2018).
 They also starred as Hannah Perez in the 2018 musical comedy film Dumplin', which is a film adaptation of Julie Murphy’s New York Times bestselling young adult novel.
 The film, which co-stars Jennifer Aniston, was directed by Anne Fletcher.
 Taylor-Klaus also played Violette Paich in Mario Sorrenti’s horror film Discarnate (2018).

+Taylor-Klaus starred in the 2025 comedy Re-Election with Tony Danza and director and lead actor Adam Saunders.